sksamuel/tribune/README.md

 As mentioned earlier, the type used for errors is `Violation` and we can provide our own instances of `Violation` when errors occur.
-This allows us to introduce a richer type system for errors as well as provide customized error messages based rather than the default `"$field has invalid value: $value"`.
+This allows us to introduce a richer type system for errors as well as provide customized error messages instead of the default `"$field has invalid value: $value"`.

+At a basic level, a custom `Violation` can include no context at all.
 Let's create a custom error type for ships that dare to exceed warp 10.

 ```scala